finaldie/skull/README.md

 s1-get_resp added
 service api get added successfully
 ```
-After that, you can use service apis which defined in `skull/service.h` from a module to communicate a service :)
+After that, use service APIs defined in `skullcpp/service.h` from a module to communicate with service :)

 ## Share your Service and Import from Others
-Service is designed for sharing, each service is built for one single purpose or solve specific problem, share to others which help people to build the project easier than ever.
+Service is designed for sharing, each service is built for one single purpose or solving a specific problem, share to others, help people to build their project easier than ever.

-## How to Check Metrics
+## How to Check Counters
-Currently, the [AdminModule][1] is a builtin module in skull, just connect to port `7759`, then you will see them.
+Currently, the [AdminModule][1] is a builtin module in skull, just connect to port `7759`:
 ```console
 final@ubuntu: ~>telnet 0 7759
 Trying 0.0.0.0...